 The outcome of the public consultation was reported to the Environment, Transport and Sustainability (ETS) Committee in March 2022.

 Based on the feedback from the public consultation, the committee approved amendments to some of the principles, priority areas and initial set of proposed interventions set out in the ‘direction of travel’ consultation document.

 The initial public consultation will inform the development of the full LTP5 document.
 This will be subject to further consultation.
 The council is waiting for the publication of new guidance for preparing LTPs from the government.
 This will set out the requirements for producing the document.
 It will include how to estimate the carbon impacts of proposed interventions.

 We expect the initial government guidance in spring 2023 and the completion of the new LTP in 2024.

 In the meantime, we will continue progressing and delivering on the wide range of interventions included in the initial consultation document.
 These include:

 The Local Transport Plan 4 document was approved by the city council in March 2015.
 It is the fourth Local Transport Plan and is therefore referred to as LTP4.

 It sets out priorities, projects and programmes that need to be progressed in the future to help people move around the city more safely, sustainably, and easily.

-The three main ways in which the council will help keep the city moving are by:
+The three main ways in which the council will help keep the city moving are:

-The plan includes a long-term strategy for delivering transport improvements that looks ahead to 2030; and a short-term Delivery Plan focussed on the next four years (2015/16 – 2018/19) which is primarily based on the £20.3 million worth of capital funding that will be provided by the government during this period.
+The plan includes a long-term strategy for delivering transport improvements that look ahead to 2030.
+The plan also includes a short-term Delivery Plan focussed on the next 4 years (2015/16 – 2018/19).
+This is primarily based on the £20.3 million worth of capital funding that the government will provide during this period.